 In Florida, we all know it’s not just the heat you need to worry about – it’s the humidity.
 Even if we have the heat under control, the humidity can still make us feel uncomfortable, hot and sticky.
 While we may be forced to deal with humidity outside, you shouldn’t have to suffer indoors.
-If the humidity in your home has gotten out of control, find out why you should do something about it and three easy ways to combat it.
+If the humidity in your home has gotten out of control, find out why you should do something about it and how to combat it.

 How High Humidity Affects Your House